ohansyah/go-blog/README.md

     - [ ]   Consider implementing canonical URLs, structured data, and other SEO best practices to improve search engine visibility.

 ### Phase 6: Unit Test
+17. Write Unit Test.
+    - [ ]   Post - Create.
+    - [ ]   Post - View.
+    - [ ]   Post - Edit.
+    - [ ]   Comment - Create.

 ### Phase 7: Refactor and Perform Enhancements
+18. Refractor Controller to Service Layer.
+    - [ ]   PostController.
+    - [ ]   CommentController.

+19. Refractor reusable VIew Component.
+    - [ ]   Post.
+    - [ ]   Comment.

+### Phase 8: Additional Features
+20. Post - Like and Count.
+    - [ ]   Create Like Model and Migration.
+    - [ ]   Create Like Controller.
+    - [ ]   Create Like Component.
+    - [ ]   Create Like Unit Test.

+21. Comment - Reply.
+    - [ ]   Able to reply to comment.

+22. Dashboard Notification.
+    - [ ]   Post - Like.
+    - [ ]   Post - Comment.
+    - [ ]   Comment - Reply.

+23. Search Feature using Laravel Scout.
+    - [ ]   Able to search post by title.
+    - [ ]   Able to search post by Category and Tags.